lnbleu/my_really_cool_project/README.txt

 These are dummy notes.
-FOund out that git on my Windows is confusingly different to the video.
+FOund out that git on my Windows is confusingly different to the video with more problems with VIM.